Order of Saint Lazarus (statuted 1910): Order of Saint Lazarus of Jerusalem (1995)

-Hospitaller Order of Saint Lazarus of Jerusalem (1995)
+United Grand Priories (1995)

 This body's website states that an organisation called the "United Grand Priories of the Hospitaller Order of Saint Lazarus of Jerusalem" was established in 1995.
 It is registered as a chivalric organisation within the United Nations and has a presence in many countries of the world, with a membership of 14,000 Lazarites.
 It is based in Edinburgh, Scotland, with an administrative presence in Malta, and it was under the leadership of Richard Comyns of Ludston (as Supreme Grand Prior) and the spiritual direction of Mgr Joseph Vella Gauci (as Grand Chaplain General) until the former's demise in 2020.
 The organisation claims to be chivalric, but it makes no claim to be an order of chivalry descended directly from the original Order of Saint Lazarus, or from the order statuted in 1910.

-In 2020, on the 25th anniversary since the founding of the United Grand Priories, HI&RH Sandor Habsburg-Lothringen, Archduke of Austria (elder son of Dominic von Habsburg), was appointed as Supreme Grand Prior of the organisation, together with a number of Grand Officers from various jurisdictions projecting the organisation's international presence.
+In 2020, on the 25th anniversary since the founding of the United Grand Priories, Sandor Habsburg-Lothringen (elder son of Dominic von Habsburg) was appointed as Supreme Grand Prior of the organisation, together with a number of Grand Officers from various jurisdictions projecting the organisation's international presence.

 It is very active within international and European fora and is a member of various United Nations initiatives, Amnesty International, the European Disability Forum, the European Network of Independent Living, Inclusion International and other institutions.
 Several distinguished personalities, including heads of state, nobility, high-ranking government ministers and public personalities, are members of this chivalric organisation.

 The ranks of membership within this organisation are similar to other Lazarite chivalric organisations, starting from member of the order (MLJ), with the highest rank within the order being that of Knight Grand Cross (GCLJ) or Dame Grand Cross of the order.
 The organisation also has a prestigious Companionate of Merit for persons from all over the world who have aided and assisted the order or who have performed meritorious philanthropic or social work in their career.
 Whilst membership of the order is exclusively for Christians of all denominations, the Companionate of Merit is conferred regardless of religious affiliation.
 During investitures, members of the order wear black mantles with a green eight-pointed cross.

 Efforts to create a memorandum of understanding and cooperation agreements between the Hospitaller Order of Saint Lazarus and the various obediences within the Military and Hospitaller Order of Saint Lazarus were regularly brought up, especially during the years 2003–2004, but were never concluded in full.